cloudflare/terraform-provider-cloudflare/docs/resources/firewall_rule.md

 Filter expressions needs to be created first before using Firewall Rule.

-~> `cloudflare_firewall_rule` is in a deprecation phase that will last for 14 months (July 1st, 2024).
+~> `cloudflare_firewall_rule` is in a deprecation phase until January 15th, 2025.
   During this time period, this resource is still fully supported but you are strongly advised  to move to the `cloudflare_ruleset` resource.
 Full details can be found in the [developer documentation](https://developers.cloudflare.com/waf/reference/migration-guides/firewall-rules-to-custom-rules/#relevant-changes-for-terraform-users).